philippgille/hello-netcoreapp/README.md

 TODO
 ----

-- Add SCD scripts for building via Docker container
-- Add scripts for building via Windows Docker containers
 - Create automated build on Docker Hub
 - Add AppVeyor build file
+- Add scripts for building via Windows Docker containers (might not be possible because of the use of .NET framework classes, which might not be available in *nanoserver*)
 - Add versioning
 - Make SCD with smaller footprint, see [here](https://docs.microsoft.com/en-us/dotnet/articles/core/deploying/deploy-with-cli#small-footprint-self-contained-deployment) (but only if targeting netstandard doesn't have drawbacks versus targeting netcoreapp)
 - Add Dockerfile for image using SCD